YouTube (YouTube channel): Themed week events

 On August 4, 2013, YouTube launched "Geek Week", which was kicked off by Freddie Wong in the United States, and TomSka in the United Kingdom.
 The week was composed of themed days, which included Blockbuster Sunday, Global Geekery Monday, Brainiac Tuesday, Super Wednesday, Gaming Thursday, and Fan Friday.
 The event was launched in conjunction with Nerdist in the US, and ChannelFlip in the UK.

 #ProudToLove

 During the 2013 LGBT Pride Month, the channel was used to bring light to LGBT and LGBT pride-related information and videos.
-Google, which owns YouTube, has been documented to be "a huge proponent of gay rights".
+Google, which owns YouTube, has been said by TechCrunch to be "a huge proponent of gay rights".
 An article on the Official YouTube Blog was attached to the event.

 YouTube Music Awards

 In November 2013, YouTube launched its first YT Music Awards presentation.
 Announcing its nominations in the previous month, the award show aimed to create traffic through its social media voting format.
 The event was streamed onto the Spotlight channel, and has earned over 4.5 million views as of September 2014.
 The event's technical difficulties and its plethora of nominations for mainstream artists, rather than YouTube artists, were at the center of overall mixed critical reception.